BartlmoiejGruszka/Email-Account-Maker-Test/README.md

 ENG

 Simple email account maker that can make as many accounts as you wish.
-Its created only for learing purpose.
+Its created only for learning purpose.
 If you want use it, fill files names.txt and surnames.txt with wanted data, script will random select data and make a new account with them.
 You have to pass your own password in line 73.
 All account that script created will be save in emails.txt file.

 PL